 Additional Reading: Tips to Resolve Your Credit Card Debt

 Things to Keep in Mind When Taking a Personal Loan to Repay Credit Card Dues:

-- Interest Rate: Interest rate is a crucial factor to consider when taking a personal loan to pay away credit card bill.
-The scenario should be so- taking a low interest rate credit to pay off high interest rate credit.
+- Interest Rate: The interest rate is a crucial factor to consider when taking a personal loan to pay away a credit card bill.
+The scenario should be so- taking a low-interest rate credit to pay off high-interest rate credit.
 All you need to do is search out various options in the market for lower interest rate personal loans.

 - Credit Score: Personal loan is an unsecured loan and hence banks hesitate in giving it to customers who have a low credit score.
-Lenders usually charge a higher rate of interest for those with bad credit score.
-Thus, if you have a bad credit score, and the interest rate on personal loan is similar to that on credit card, then you may want to drop the plan of taking another loan, unless its tenure is suitable.
+Lenders usually charge a higher rate of interest for those with a bad credit score.
+Thus, if you have a bad credit score, and the interest rate on a personal loan is similar to that on a credit card, then you may want to drop the plan of taking another loan unless its tenure is suitable.

-- Returns from Existing Investments: Generally people hesitate in liquidating investments in one go but you can think of using the existing investments that offer lower rate of return than the rate of interest of a personal loan, to pay off the credit card bills.
-Talking rationally, this may be beneficial to the borrowers in terms of interest rate, but it takes a huge courage to liquidate specific purpose investments.
+- Returns from Existing Investments: Generally people hesitate in liquidating investments in one go but you can think of using the existing investments that offer a lower rate of return than the rate of interest of a Bank Of Baroda Personal Loan, to pay off the credit card bills.
+Talking rationally, this may be beneficial to the borrowers in terms of interest rate, but it takes huge courage to liquidate specific purpose investments.